rubzk/rubzk.github.io/_posts/2020-08-03-creating-spotify-playlists.md

-from tqdm import tqdm_notebook as tqdm from spotipy.oauth2 import SpotifyClientCredentials, SpotifyOAuth import pandas as pd client_credentials_manager = SpotifyClientCredentials(client_id=credentials.client_id,
+from tqdm import tqdm_notebook as tqdm from spotipy.oauth2 import SpotifyClientCredentials, SpotifyOAuth import pandas as pd client_credentials_manager = SpotifyClientCredentials(
-                                                      client_secret=credentials.client_secret)
+                    client_id=credentials.client_id,
+                    client_secret=credentials.client_secret
+                    )

 sp = spotipy.Spotify(client_credentials_manager=client_credentials_manager)

 {% endhighlight %}

-## Second Step: Extract the data from the API and process it:
+## Second Step: Extract the data from the API and process it.

-Once we have the credentials loaded in the jupyter notebook, we can start making basic queries to see the API responses.
+Once we have the credentials loaded in the jupyter notebook, we can start making basic requests to see the API responses.

-First I thought that to extract all my songs I would have to be able to extract all my playlists.
-The get_user_playlist () function just allows us to bring all our playlists, with many specifications of each one.
+First I thought that to extract all my songs, I would have to be able to extract all my playlists.
+The `get_user_playlist()` function just allows us to bring all our playlists, with many specifications of each one.

-Clarification: As you can see, I will show only the first result because if I paste the entire result the post would be eternal.
+__*Observation:*__  _I will show only the first result because if I paste the entire result the post would be eternal._

 {% highlight js %}
 sp.user_playlists('11101312700')['items'][0]